 Maya Mirchandani is a Senior Fellow at the Observer Research Foundation and Head of Department, Media Studies at Ashoka University.
 Maya is the Chair of ORF's annual conference on countering violent extremism, Tackling Insurgent Ideologies.
 She researches subjects around radicalization and ‘Preventing and Countering Violent Extremism’ (P/CVE), and analyses the impact and efficacy of counter narratives, dialogue and community intervention.
 As part of ORF's Media and Tech initiative, a core focus of Maya's research is on the impact of social media on discourse around identity politics in South Asia as a result of mis/disinformation, hate speech and computational propaganda

-She has reported extensively from Kashmir.
-Maya has survived two suicide bomb blasts — in Sri Lanka and the civil war in Sierra Leone.
-She reported live New York on 9/11 and its immediate aftermath.
-Maya has received the Ramnath Goenka Award for Excellence in Journalism twice, and the Exchange for Media Award for ‘Best International Affairs Reporting’ for her coverage of post-war reconstruction in Sri Lanka.
+Prior to her position at ORF, Maya was Foreign Affairs Editor at NDTV, India's pioneering cable news network.
+In a journalistic career of 25 years, Maya has reported extensively from Kashmir, survived LTTE suicide bomb blasts in Sri Lanka, civil war in Sierra Leone, and reported from New York on 9/11 and its immediate aftermath.
+Maya has won the prestigious Ramnath Goenka Award for Excellence in Journalism twice, the Red Ink Award for reporting on human rights as well as the Exchange for Media Broadcast Journalism Award for best international affairs reporting.

 - Senior Editor of Foreign Affairs and Senior Anchor, NDTV